peerigon/eslint-config-peerigon/README.md

 }
 ```

 In case you changed the resolving behavior, you can use the [resolvers option](https://github.com/benmosher/eslint-plugin-import#resolvers) of the `eslint-plugin-import`.
-For instance, if you're using webpack, you just need to install the [`eslint-import-resolver-webpack`](https://www.npmjs.com/package/eslint-import-resolver-webpack) module and tell the plugin the location of your `webpack.config.js` like this:
+For instance, if you're using webpack, you need to install the [`eslint-import-resolver-webpack`](https://www.npmjs.com/package/eslint-import-resolver-webpack) module and tell the plugin the location of your `webpack.config.js` like this:

 ```js
     "settings": {